-Rosie’s Butternut Squash Soup
+Butternut Squash Soup Recipe

-We had this absolutely delicious soup over our Ayurvedic and wellbeing yoga retreat in Somerset this autumn for Ayurveda for autumn winter health.
-It is ideal as a warming and nourishing starter for those dinner parties that require a wow factor, or it is a great lunchtime or light evening meal that will leave you feeling thoroughly nourished and restored.
+This Butternut Squash Soup is ideal as a warming and nourishing starter for those dinner parties that require a wow factor, or it is a great lunchtime or light evening meal that will leave you feeling thoroughly nourished and restored.
 A perfect autumn treat as the weather gets cooler and we need to start conserving our vital energies ready for winter.
 Read below for this delicious recipe.

-Autumnal Butternut Squash Soup
+Butternut Squash Soup Ingredients

-1x large butternut squash
+– 1 large butternut squash

-1x carton coconut milk
+– 1 carton coconut milk

-1x pint vegetable stock
+– 500ml vegetable stock

-nutmeg and cinnamon to taste
+– Nutmeg and cinnamon to taste

-Saute the onion in olive oil until soft.
+Sauté the onion in olive oil until soft.
 Prepare butternut squash, peel and chop into chunks and brown in the pan with the onions.
 Add a cup of cold water and put the lid on to simmer for half an hour.
-Meanwhile, grate the ginger, chop lemongrass and garlic (add fresh chilli here if desired but as this is an Ayurverdic recipe I have left it out).
-Alternatively you could use a food processor to chop these ingredients finely with a little olive oil.
+Meanwhile, grate the ginger, chop lemongrass and garlic (add fresh chilli here if desired but as this is an Ayurvedic recipe I have left it out).
+Alternatively, you could use a food processor to chop these ingredients finely with a little olive oil.
 Once the butternut squash has softened, add the coconut milk, and stock and then blend.
 More liquid can be added at this stage if needed although it is nice to have a thick soup.
 Return to the heat and add the chopped ginger, lemongrass and garlic, cook for a further five minutes.
 It has a delicious creamy texture that people love.